knowledgecode/WebSocket-for-Android/README.md

 `*4` WebSocket is supported by WebView in KitKat.
 The native API of these devices is used in preference to this plugin.

 ## Installing
-Use the Cordova/PhoneGap Command-Line interface.
+Use the Cordova/PhoneGap Command-Line interface:

     $ cordova plugin add https://github.com/knowledgecode/WebSocket-for-Android.git